Introduction to classes

 }

 A class in C# can only directly inherit from one base class.
-However, because a base class may itself inherit from another class, a class may indirectly inherit multiple base classes.
+However, because a base class may itself inherit from another class, a class might indirectly inherit multiple base classes.
 Furthermore, a class can directly implement one or more interfaces.
 For more information, see Interfaces.

 Class definitions can be split between different source files.
 For more information, see Partial Classes and Methods.